gocontractdev/flaky-tests-reproduction/README.md

 - Python 3.8 or above (use Conda)

-- Docker (already running)
+- Docker (already running) * ⛴ Docker is only needed if you use the heavy mode

-- Extra: Open Source Machine Learning Software WEKA (used for algorithms: : Random Forest, Decision Tree, Naive Bayes, Support Vector Machine, and Nearest Neighbour)

 ## Process:
 The general re-creation work done by us goes through the following steps: